 With a new year beginning the topic of resolutions on the financial side of things are inevitable (unless you are filthy stinking rich), so I will be touching on this subject a few times in the next week or so.

-Some of my compatriots on-line have posted their resolutions, and I applaud their efforts, and with this in mind, I will post some honest personal finance resolutions for 2013, which may or may not have anything to do with me.
+Some of my compatriots on-line have posted their resolutions, and I applaud their efforts, and with this in mind, I will post some honest personal finance resolutions for this year, which may or may not have anything to do with me.

 The Honest Financial Resolution List